minitwit-tdb/DevOps/report/SystemView.md

 In this section we will discuss how our MiniTwit implementation works from a high level perspective, including its overall interaction with different systems.

 During the initial refactoring of MiniTwit we opted to use TypeScript as the coding language and Node.JS as an environment to execute the written code on a backend.
 To store data we have opted for a MariaDB database.
+The reason we opted for TypeScript in this project was due to two reasons.
+Firstly, most of our groups members haven't used TypeScript before, but found it interesting to learn a new language.
+Secondly, TypeScript is strongly typed in contrast to regular JavaScript which we believe would help improve our maintainability and allow other developers to more easily understand each others code.

 Our application was then dockerized in order to easily deploy our application on different servers based on our needs.
 Furthermore, to orchestrate our application